 The Constabulary develops a work programme to deliver its priorities.
-The work programme is based on
+The work programme is based on:

-- Cumbria Vision 2025. - The Strategic Assessment (a document which sets out the Chief Constable's operational priorities based upon performance and intelligence) - The regional strategic threat risk assessment - The results of PEEL & Thematic Inspections by Her Majesty's Inspectorate of Constabularies. - The Change Strategy, which sets out how the Constabulary will improve and deliver savings to balance its budget. - Business Strategies , which describe what and how the Constabulary will deliver essential support functions including ICT, HR, training, fleet, estates and procurement. - The Workforce Plan, which describes how the Constabulary will provide the officers and staff required to deliver operational and other policing services.

-- The Force Management Statement, which determines resources required to meet current and future demand based on an extensive analysis of operational demand - The views of the public and other stakeholders.
+- Cumbria Vision 2025. - The Strategic Assessment (a document which sets out the Chief Constable's operational priorities based upon performance and intelligence) - The regional strategic threat and risk assessment - The results of PEEL & Thematic Inspections by His Majesty's Inspectorate of Constabularies. - The Savings & Efficiencies Plan, which sets out how the Constabulary will improve and deliver savings to balance its budget. - Business Strategies, which describe what and how the Constabulary will deliver essential support functions including Digital, Data & Technology, HR, training, fleet, estates and commercial. - The Workforce Plan, which describes how the Constabulary will provide the officers and staff required to deliver operational and other policing services. - The Force Management Statement, which determines resources required to meet current and future demand based on an extensive analysis of operational demand - The views of the public and other stakeholders.